 Spring Planting: this product will be shipped late April through May according to your hardiness zone.

 Prunus.
+Romance series.
 Early to mid season maturity.
 Dark red 5 gram fruit, with excellent flavour.
 Good for fresh eating and processing.
-Romance Series.
 Beautiful, bright red cherries, ideal for home made cherry pie.
-These exciting new bush cherries, developed by the University of Saskatchewan after 50 years of breeding work, are perfect for the home gardener.
-They are very hardy ( zone 3), disease resistant and their bush shape is very suitable for the garden.
+These bush cherries, developed by the University of Saskatchewan after 50 years of breeding work, are perfect for the home gardener.
+They are very hardy (zone 3), disease resistant and their bush shape is very suitable for the garden.
 They are heavy yielding, producing up to 10 to 15 kg per plant.
 With proper care they should begin to bear fruit in 3 years, with full maturity (7 to 8 feet) in 5 to 6 years.
-These tart cherries, ideal for cooking, but are also sweet enough for fresh eating.
-We ship 2.5" pot.
+These are tart cherries, ideal for cooking, but are also sweet enough for fresh eating.
+We ship one year old plants in 4" pots.
 All are self-pollinating but better results are obtained when two varieties are planted.
+Hardy to zone 3.
 Cherry trees cannot be shipped to BC.

 Sold as: Pkg of 1

 |2||Pkg of 1||$ 30.50 / pkg|

 Keep moist and cool.
 Fruits and berries are shipped in dormant form so they can be transplanted out once the soil can be worked in the spring.
 Light frosts will not damage the plants as they are in the resting stage.
 If you are unable to plant immediately, the plants can be stored for a short period of time.
 This should be a dark, cool (but not freezing) location such as an unheated garage, fridge or a cold cellar.
 They should also be kept moist, but not wet, until they are planted.